-Since the statute expressly states that an affidavit cannot replace a require a judicial proceeding to cure the defect.
+Comment: In the course of examination of titles, there are frequently matters which create some doubt in the mind of the title examiner but are not of a nature which would require a judicial proceeding to cure the defect.
 In such cases, affidavits may be relied upon.
 For example, where no indication is given in a conveyance of real property as to the marital status of the grantor, an affidavit that the grantor was not married at the time of the conveyance should be relied on for purposes of marketability.
 On the other hand, an affidavit of heirship cannot take the place of a judicial determination of heirship.
 Of course, such an affidavit of heirship would give notice of persons purported to be heirs.

-History: The standard as stated above was recommended by the Report of the 1986 Title Examination Standards Committee, 57 O.B.A.J.
+History: The standard as stated above was recommended by the Report of the 1986 Title Examination Standards Committee, 57 O.B.J.
 2677 (1986).
-It was approved by the Real Property Section.
-November 19, 1986, and adopted by the House of Delegates, November 20, 1986.
-For the statement of the standard previously, see 56 O.B.A.J.
+It was approved by the Real Property Section, November 19, 1986, and adopted by the House of Delegates, November 20, 1986.
+For the statement of the standard previously, see 56 O.B.J.
 2535 (1985).